la2pixel/Code-Around-the-Code/part1_shell_terminal.md

 The three commands you’ll use constantly are:

-- `pwd`: shows where you are
+- pwd: shows where you are
-- `cd`: moves you somewhere else (It’s the shell equivalent of opening a folder in Finder or Explorer)
+- cd: moves you somewhere else (It’s the shell equivalent of opening a folder in Finder or Explorer)
-- `ls`: shows what’s in the current folder
+- ls: shows what’s in the current folder
     - This shows:
-        - `-l`: long format (permissions, sizes, dates)
+        - -l: long format (permissions, sizes, dates)
-        - `-a`: all files, including hidden ones
+        - -a: all files, including hidden ones
-        - `-h`: human-readable sizes (e.g., KB/MB)
+        - -h: human-readable sizes (e.g., KB/MB)

 These form the basic feedback loop of using the terminal:
 1. Where am I?